rulerrobin/T1A3/README.md

 **Main Flow**

 Originally I wanted the player to retry if they died which is what version one would have done however for some reason I couldn't remember or figure out how to bring player back to menu so I decided to use the `quit()` function to instant quit the game which I think is more dramatic as I eventually added the ASCII art saying player had died.
+I also made it so that it would quit and print ascii art on completion.

 Version 1